-That being said, Save The Music doesn’t make grants to individual school bands.
+That being said, Save The Music doesn’t make grants to or raise money or funds for individual school bands.
 We work at the school district level, jump starting new school music programs by providing musical instruments, technology and teacher professional development.
 Learn more about our grants for music education.

 Not surprisingly though, we get questions all day every day about band fundraisers including high school band fundraising ideas, marching band fundraising ideas, band boosters fundraising ideas, and music themed fundraising ideas.
-We’ve compiled three categories below of the most effective music fundraising ideas and links for further research.
+We’ve compiled three categories below of the most effective and easy music fundraising ideas and links for further research and where to start.

 1. Sales Partnerships

-We’ve seen them all and bought them all especially for marching band fundraisers– from wrapping paper to citrus fruit to chocolate bars to Harry & David gift to Vienna sausages.
-Check out the following fundraising ideas, examples of products to sell and best tips and practices for successful marching band fundraisers and beyond!
+We’ve seen them all and bought them all especially for marching band fundraisers and events– from wrapping paper to citrus fruit to chocolate bars to Harry & David baskets to gift cards to Vienna sausages.
+Check out the following fundraising ideas, examples of great products to sell and best tips and practices for successful marching band fundraisers and beyond!

-Donors Choose, Amazon Wishlist and Adopt A Classroom are all tried and true ways to create lists of supplies you need for your classroom.
+Donors Choose, Amazon Wishlist and Adopt A Classroom are all tried and true online ways to create lists of supplies you need for your classroom.
 Donors Choose in particular does an excellent job of walking your donors through the donation process and connecting them to the on-the-ground impact of their contribution.
-They also have a powerful group of music teachers on the platform who can be strong advocates for your project beyond your own networks.
+They also have a powerful group of music teachers on the platform who can dedicate the time to be strong advocates for your project beyond your own networks.

 3. Applying for Small Grants

 – Mr. Holland’s Opus Foundation donates musical instruments to schools nationwide with a focus on low-income communities.
 Here are their grant guidelines.